This content is provided by Chambers. Learn more about our methodology

 A well-regarded junior with experience in the full spectrum of pensions cases.
 He has advised and advocated on some of the most large-scale pensions matters including benefits indexation, equalisation and moral hazard proceedings.

 Enjoys a wealth of experience in regulatory, moral hazard and insolvency cases all the way up to the Supreme Court.
-Highly valued by the Pensions Regulator.
+Highly valued by the Pensions Regulator, especially for moral hazard cases.
+He also has experience in professional negligence cases.

 A highly experienced junior barrister with a broad commercial chancery practice encompassing both pensions and trusts.